bjackman/locali-ci/README.md

 - the man page gives an example of running `echo 10 > /proc/self/autogroup` to set `nice 10` for the current shell.

+See `test-cancel-*` branches for WIP tests for the most pressing bugs.

 Bugs (high to low priority):

  - `Manager::job_cts` is indexed only by commit hash, but not by test name.